sympy/sympy/doc/src/tutorial/matrices.rst

 In this case, ``(-exp(q) - 2*cosh(q/3))*(-2*cosh(q/3) - exp(-q)) - (4*cosh(q/3)**2 - 1)**2`` should yield zero,
 but the zero testing had failed to catch.
 So you should introduce a stronger zero test for workaround.
-For this specific example, rewriting to exponentials and simplifying would make zero test stronger for hyperbolics, while being harmless to other polynomials or transcendental functions.
+For this specific example, rewriting to exponentials and applying simplify would make zero test stronger for hyperbolics, while being harmless to other polynomials or transcendental functions.

     >>> def my_iszero(x):